 (a) Initiation Fee

-Each application for membership in the Local shall be directed to the Secretary-Treasurer and shall be accompanied by the initiation $10.00 which shall be in addition to monthly dues.
+Each application for membership in the Local shall be directed to the Treasurer and shall be accompanied by the initiation $10.00 which shall be in addition to monthly dues.

 New members to CUPE Local 1816 who produce a valid withdrawal card from another CUPE Local shall pay only $5.00 initiation fee.